NikodemNokielski/Prusa-mmu2s-with-klipper/README.md

 7. Change file directory in macros to your file directory fir every file:
 /home/NikodemPrusa/klipper/klippy/myMacros/MMU2s/TS0.py

-8. Using Arduino Ide compile and load sketches into the MMU (chose arduino Leonardo as a microcontroller)
+8. Using Arduino Ide compile and load sketches into the MMU (chose arduino Leonardo as a microcontroller).

+The system still has a lot of bugs.
+I have no idea how to change if filament is loaded into the nozzle.
+Also the buttons are disabled.
+Sometimes it won't load filament at the start of the print due to the problem with reloading the same filament twice.
+You also can disabled print pause while filament runout detection to save some time.

 Probably i will upload a video later.